poppy-project/poppy-ergo-jr/doc/roadmap.md

 ## OpenScad side

-* [ ] Investigate is using MCAD library is worth it:
+* [x] Investigate is using MCAD library is worth it:
   - http://reprap.org/wiki/MCAD
   - https://github.com/SolidCode/MCAD
 * [x] Tools to create parametric flat shapes
 * [x] Segment tools
-* [ ] Smart function and module to create frame, example U frame combines different segment types in a U shape ...
+* [x] Smart function and module to create frame, example U frame combines different segment types in a U shape ...
-* [ ] Should print on high-end and low-cost printer
+* [x] Should print on high-end and low-cost printer
 * [ ] Automatic BOM (see PySolid: https://pypi.python.org/pypi/solidpython/0.1.1)

-## Poppy Ergo Mini
+## Poppy Ergo Jr

 * [x] Have a first version quickly, even if ugly code (by January 5)
 * [ ] Use a descriptive language to build "any" robot shape: